Annual Garden Calendar

 Place cucumber slices in a colander set in the sink.
 Sprinkle with salt; stir to combine.
 Let stand for 20 minutes.
 Rinse, drain and transfer to a large heatproof bowl.
 Meanwhile, combine remaining ingredients in a medium saucepan.
 Bring to a boil.
 Reduce heat and simmer for 10 minutes.
 Pour the hot liquid over the cucumbers; stir to combine.
 Refrigerate for at least 10 minutes to bring to room temperature.

-The festive season is almost upon us, and this rings true for the garden too.
-December ushers in vibrant seasonal berries and crisp summer vegetables.
+The generous giving season is almost upon us, and this rings true for the garden too.
+December ushers in vibrant seasonal berries and crisp summer veges for us to enjoy.

 December Planting & Sowing